Overview

 - If you have customizations written in PHP, it is recommended to have a developer review them for compatibility with the new PHP version.

 A safe way to test the new PHP version is to create a staging website.
-This staging site will become a duplicate of your existing live website, allowing you to run tests to see how it reacts to the new PHP version.
+This staging site will duplicate your existing live website, allowing you to run tests to see how it reacts to the new PHP version.

-If your WordPress site is running on DreamPress, view the following article instead:
+If your WordPress site is running on DreamPress, see this article instead.